SSminia/Line_detection/README.md

 ![result](result.gif)

 ### Conclusion
 The task was successfully completed, however, the performance of the program we have deviced can be further improved.
 It is possible to apply thresholding after the region masking so then the canny edge dectection would give better results.
-Perhaps it would be possible to further improve the area of interest by fine tuning the polygon shape used to mask what is not needed in the frame of the video.
+Perhaps it would be possible to further improve the area of interest by fine tuning the polygon shape used to mask what is not needed in the frame of the video. another option is to fine tune the region in which the angle of a line is considered valid.